 - A customized website to showcase your photos powered by Adobe Portfolio.

-- The ability to access the photos you have in Lightroom in other Adobe mobile apps including Photoshop Mix, Photoshop Fix, Adobe Spark Page, Adobe Spark Video, and more.
+- The ability to access the photos you have in Lightroom in other Adobe mobile apps including Photoshop on iPad, Adobe Spark Page, Adobe Spark Video, and more.

 You can also try all of these for free as part of a trial for the Creative Cloud Photography plan.